Who? Me? Looking Up at You? Birds tend to hypnotize me

 I need to take the word perfection and all variations of the word out of my vocabulary.
 This is called mindfulness PRACTICE, NOT PERFECTION.

 I have done just that.
 My original quit date was 11/13 now it is 11/5.
 But if I meet todays goal, which was yesterdays goal and the goal the day before that, I should remain smoke free today.
 Being smoke free today is not my goal.
 Using RAIN whenever a craving comes up is.
 If using RAIN is successful, I should not smoke.

 Do I really need an anticipated date to quit?
 The first one seemed too soon at first.
 Then it seemed too far away, so I changed it.
 No where does it say I have to smoke until my quit day.
 Although my mind/addiction/habit is telling me what great idea that would be.

 The program I used to quit was a 21 day program.
 You had 21 days to decrease the number of cigarettes you smoked.
 You had 21 days to learn how to successfully get through cravings that WILL happen.
 I quit in 7 days, but I continued to follow the program to the end.
-It has been 5 weeks since my last cigarette.
+It has been 6 years since my last cigarette.
 It has not been easy.
-At times it has been very hard.
+At times it has been hard.
 As long as I remember that this can be done and that I am doing it, I will succeed.
-Odd, I can set up the App to help me remember….

 This Can Be Done!!!!